webwallet/api-old/README.md

 ### A digital wallet specification for the Web.

 ## Abstract
 This specification defines a RESTful API for the creation of digital wallets, issuance of virtual currencies and processing of transactions on the Web.
+The API is built around the concept of modeling digital wallets and their contents as URLs, and the transactions between them as requests to those URLs.

 ## Contents
 - Introduction